Mike Dunleavy Net Worth, Family, wife and Political Career

 Governor of Alaska

-Dunleavy and Kevin Meyer were the Republican nominees for governor and elected official of Alaska, respectively, and were elected in the November 2018 election.
-Dunleavy was sworn in on December 3, 2018.
-He appointed Kevin Clarkson to be Alaska's attorney general.
+Dunleavy and Kevin Meyer became the Republican nominees for governor and lieutenant governor, respectively, and secured victory in the November 2018 election.
+Dunleavy was sworn in as governor on December 3, 2018, and subsequently appointed Kevin Clarkson as Alaska’s attorney general.

-In September 2020, Dunleavy agreed to reimburse the state $2,800 for allegedly partisan advertisements that were purchased with state funds.
-Dunleavy didn't admit to wrongdoing, but stated that it had been within the best interest of the state to resolve the allegations.
+In September 2020, Dunleavy agreed to reimburse the state $2,800 over allegations that partisan advertisements had been purchased with state funds.
+While denying any wrongdoing, Dunleavy stated that resolving the issue was in the best interest of the state.

-On September 5, 2019, volunteers submitted 49,006 petition signatures to the Alaska Division of Elections for certification.
-On November 4, 2019, the Division of Elections declined to certify the recall petition following the issuance of an opinion by Alaska Attorney General Kevin Clarkson.
-Clarkson acknowledged that the petitioners had submitted sufficient signatures and paid the required fees, but asserted that "the four allegations against the governor fail to satisfy any of the listed grounds for recall—neglect of duty, incompetence, or lack of fitness".
-The petitioners stated that they might appeal the division's decision.
+By September 5, 2019, the campaign had gathered and submitted 49,006 signatures to the Alaska Division of Elections.
+However, on November 4, 2019, the Division declined to certify the petition.
+Alaska Attorney General Kevin Clarkson argued that while the campaign had met the signature requirements and paid the necessary fees, the four allegations against Dunleavy did not meet the legal grounds for recall—neglect of duty, incompetence, or lack of fitness.
+The recall organizers vowed to challenge this decision in court.

-In January 2020, Anchorage court Judge Eric Aarseth rejected the division's decision to not certify the recall petition.
-The state appealed Aarseth's ruling to the Alaska Supreme Court, which on May 8 affirmed that the recall effort could proceed.
-The "Recall Dunleavy" effort did not submit sufficient signatures to trigger a recall election in November 2020 but said it planned to continue gathering signatures with the hope of holding a recall election in 2021.
+In January 2020, Anchorage Superior Court Judge Eric Aarseth overturned the Division’s decision, ruling that the recall petition could move forward.
+The state appealed the ruling to the Alaska Supreme Court, which upheld Aarseth’s decision on May 8, 2020, affirming the recall effort's validity.
+While the "Recall Dunleavy" campaign failed to gather enough signatures to trigger a recall election by November 2020, organizers pledged to continue collecting signatures with hopes of holding a recall election in 2021.